SSLH Archive

 Listen & Download Loops

-The following audio loops were recorded on the Daloka and are available as free WAV downloads.
+The following audio loops were recorded on the Daluka and are available as free WAV downloads.
 Drag them directly into any DAW — no Kontakt required.

 Loop Sample 1